moj-analytical-services/splink_graph/README.md

 The main aim of `splink_graph` is to offer a small set of functions that work on top of established graph packages like `graphframes` and `networkx`  , that can help with the process of graph analysis of the output of probabilistic data linkage tools.

+Calculations performed per cluster in a parallel manner thanks to the underlying help from `pyArrow`

 ---
+## How to Install :
+For dependencies and other important info so you can run these functions without an issue please consult `INSTALL.md` on this repo

-## Functionality offered
+## Functionality offered :

-For a primer on the terminology used please look at TERMINOLOGY.md file in this repo
+For a primer on the terminology used please look at `TERMINOLOGY.md` file in this repo

 ####  Cluster metrics